How to start a clothing line

 2. Build a social media presence

-As a new clothing brand, social media may well be instrumental to your success, helping you to cultivate your brand voice and show off what you’ve got to offer – all for free!
+As a clothing brand startup, social media may well be instrumental to your success, helping you to cultivate your brand voice and show off what you’ve got to offer – all for free!

 It’s wise to test out all social media platforms to see which get the best engagement, but you will likely find that Instagram and Pinterest work best for your clothing line as they’re image-based.
 For efficiency, you could consider using a social media management tool.